-The FetchEvent lifecycle starts when Cloudflare's edge network receives a request whose URL matches both a zone and a route for a Workers function; this causes the Workers runtime to trigger a
+The lifecycle starts when Cloudflare’s edge network receives a request whose URL is mapped to a Worker function, either by running on workers.dev, or being mapped to a ; this causes the Workers runtime to trigger a

 fetch event and creates a FetchEvent Object to pass to the first event handler in the Workers function registered for